LaFleur93/Salling-DK-Recipe-generator/README.md

 A pop-up screen also displays how much money the user is saving by purchasing discounted items, along with an estimate of the kgCO₂ emissions avoided by preventing food waste.

 <div align="center"><img src="https://github.com/user-attachments/assets/cac75a6d-7c70-4de9-9074-4daa9b555883" alt="image" width="300"/></div>

-## Simple AI with real-world impact

-This application demonstrates how modern AI can be seamlessly integrated into a basic Tkinter interface, delivering accurate and practical results.
-It highlights the potential for everyday tools to drive meaningful, real-world impact—such as reducing food waste, saving money, and promoting sustainability.